giordano-lucas/dex-cyclic-arbitrage/models/embedding/autoencoder/README.md

 * `talos_training.py`: Python script that runs `Talos`on a given set of parameters to tune. `Talos` is a library for architecture testing.
 It allows us to train and test multiple architectures of neural networks.It saves the results (architecture: test loss) into the Talos-autoencoder folder

 * `compute_embeddings.py` python script that uses one of the trained models to compute embeddings of given datasets.
-The results are saved in the following folders :
+The results are saved in the following folders.
+The script takes the name of the autoencoder to use as input, the default value is: `fully_connected_3L`.

 # Result folders